dhruvg029/Text-Summarization/README.md

 </p>

 ## Dataset
 The dataset used here is a [NEWS SUMMARY](https://www.kaggle.com/datasets/sunnysai12345/news-summary) dataset from Kaggle.
 It consists of 4515 examples and contains Author_name, Headlines, Url of Article, Short text, Complete Article.
-Time period ranges from febrauary to august 2017.

 ## Additional Info
 Just run the `textsummarization.ipynb` notebook on Jupyter Notebook or Google Colab.
 It will run successfully with minimal changes.